-The Investment Adviser has agreed to pay to the underwriters 2% of the sales load, or \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full) in the aggregate, with respect to this offering of shares of our common stock.
+The Investment Adviser has agreed to pay to the underwriters an additional 2% sales load, or \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full) in the aggregate, with respect to this offering of shares of our common stock.
 We will be obligated to repay this amount under certain circumstances.
 See "Obligations and Indebtedness."